 Banana is a heavyweight when it comes to nutrition.
 It is loaded with essential vitamins and minerals such as potassium, calcium, manganese, magnesium, iron, folate, niacin, riboflavin, and B6.
 These all contribute to the proper functioning of the body and keeping you healthy.

-It is a known fact that salt is the evil when it comes to high blood pressure.
-Bananas have low salt content and high potassium content, and these properties contribute to making it ideal for those undergoing this condition.
+It is a known fact that salt is the culprit when it comes to high blood pressure.
+Bananas have low salt content and high potassium content, and these properties contribute to making it an ideal for those undergoing this condition.
+But make sure you consult your nutritionist or doctor before you add it o your diet.

 7. Helps Fight Anaemia